 Strength athletes, such as a gymnast or someone who performs calisthenics, are the ones who actually need closer to 35% of their calories to come from protein.
 If that’s you, then you should follow a higher protein, lower carbohydrate diet with a breakdown of 30-35% protein, 25-40% carbohydrate and 25-40% fat.

 The best way to get maximum protein absorption is to spread out your protein consumption throughout the day.
-So instead of trying to cram in 40+ grams of protein over the course of two or three meals a day or attempting to get your daily protein intake in a single meal, try consuming your protein throughout four or more meals a day.
+So instead of trying to cram in 40+ grams of protein over the course of one or two meals, try consuming your protein throughout four or more meals/snacks a day.

 If you’re searching for the fastest absorbing protein, the fastest digesting ones are the proteins that have been separated from their whole food source and turned into protein powder.
 Protein powders are usually consumed as a liquid without much fiber or fat, and generally speaking, liquids digest faster than whole foods.
 So that means protein powder supplements poured into protein shakes or smoothies will be absorbed more quickly than most dietary protein.
 Whey protein hydrolysates are usually the fastest digesting of all supplements because hydrolysates are processed further than whey protein isolate or whey protein concentrate.
 The extra processing makes hydrolysates even easier to break down.